sophiadavis/Blog/Day 007 -- Fun with C.md

 Thread 3: 4
 ```

-As you can see, they're all working at the same time!
+As you can see, they're all 'working' at the same time!
 Crazy.

 Thankfully, as far as my server is concerned, the progress made on any one connection shouldn't affect the progress made on any other.
 So I added a new thread to accept every new incoming connection.
 Now, my server can send/receive data with my client and telnet simultaneously.
 Cool.

 ----------

-Still haven't checked whether I have any memory leaks.
+I still haven't checked whether I have any memory leaks.
 I think I'm freeing all malloc'd memory, but the structs and functions involved in sockets are a bit wonky, so I'm not really sure.

 Tomorrow I'm going to work on transmitting file data from server to client.
 I've been practicing a bit with dealing with files and a lot with working with strings, and this is going to be a bit tricky.